Timber is harvested illegally in a number of ways.

 In a new initiative that should help lower the frequency of the last method – illegal logging during illegal forest clearing – the Brazilian state of Mato Grosso has announced the implementation of a new system that detects illegal deforestation in “real time”.

-The way it works is rather simple.
 Using daily satellite images, the state government will identify illegal deforestation as small as one hectare.
-Once identified, they intend to notify the land owner via a telephone and then follow up with an email documenting the infraction.
+Once identified, they will notify the land owner via an email documenting the infraction.

 This new system should improve detection of illegal deforestation as it occurs, and reduce the time elapsed before acting on these incidents.
 This is significant because in Brazil, the time between illegal deforestation and enforcement of laws can take years, often 4-5 years.